danharkins/hpke-wrap/README.md

         -a  some AAD to include in the wrapping
         -i  some info to include in the wrapping
-        -k  the recipient's public key in SECG uncompressed form -s  a numeric indicator of 'strength' of the wrapping (e.g. 256 or 512) -p  the plaintext to wrap
+        -k  the recipient's public key in SECG uncompressed form -p  the plaintext to wrap
         -b  base64 encode the output
         -h  this help message